sensu/sensu-docs/content/sensu-go/6.4/operations/deploy-sensu/use-federation.md

 ## Get a unified view of all your clusters in the web UI

-After you create clusters using the federation API, you can log in to the `gateway` Sensu web UI to view them as the `federation-viewer` user.
+After you create clusters using enterprise/federation/v1 API endpoints, you can log in to the `gateway` Sensu web UI to view them as the `federation-viewer` user.
 Use the namespace switcher to change between namespaces across federated clusters:

 {{< figure src="/images/federation-switcher-animated.gif" alt="Animated demonstration of federated views in Sensu Web UI" link="/images/federation-switcher-animated.gif" target="_blank" >}}